State Farm is one of the largest insurers in the United States.

 State Farm is not an unethical company.
 However, there is a clear reason why they don’t offer fair compensation—they undervalue your pain and suffering.

-These are “hard” economic expenses that there is very little disagreement about.
+It can be difficult for State Farm to dispute that you are owed compensation for your economic damages, such as damage to your vehicle, medical care related to your injuries, or lost wages if you had to take time off to recover.
 Sure, State Farm might claim you didn’t need all the medical care you received, but they generally come close to a fair amount for these economic losses.

 Need Help with State Farm Claims?